whiskey/spring/README.md

     $ sudo pip install pyOpenSSL

+1. if you need to convert your export of the push certificate and private key to a .pem file use

+    $ openssl pkcs12 -in certs.p12 -out certs.pem -nodes

 1. copy the _config.json.example_ file to _config.json_ and adjust to your settings

 1. start twistd service; example:

 	$ twistd -r default web --class=pyapns.server.APNSServer --port=7077